Messenger banner

 Top Colleges

-• Industrial Training Institutes (ITIs): ITIs provide courses in motor mechanic trades, which can be useful for bike maintenance.
+• ITI (Industrial Training Institutes): ITIs offer courses in motor mechanic, vehicle maintenance, and other related trades, which can be useful if the messenger job involves vehicle maintenance.

 Fees